 Though some movies now use computer-generated imaging (CGI) and animatronics instead of live animals, many movies and television shows still use real animals.

+A video released by TMZ apparently shows a terrified German Shepherd being thrown into turbulent water during the filming of “A Dog’s Purpose,” and eventually sinking under the waves.
 This video raised quite a bit of controversy.
-Some believe the video was manipulated into making the situation seem worse than it was, and others are furious a dog would be put in harm’s way to produce a movie, especially one about loving dogs.
+Some believe the video was manipulated into making the situation seem worse than it was, and others are furious that a dog would be put in harm’s way to produce a movie, especially one about loving dogs.
 Either way, it is clear to see that the dog did not want to go into the water.

 How far will humans go to get the shot if they are willing to put man’s best friend in harm’s way?